 Aspect of Tutor expectations tutoring Organisation of 1.
-Arrive on time every day. tutor time and 2.
-Greet students at the door with a smile no later than 8.50am. assembly 3.
-Conistently follow the 5 to start 5 to finish protocol 4.
-Use seating plans based upon student data and knowledge of students; change these frequently.
-5. Ensure all students are engaged in the year group pastoral programme throughout every tutor time.
-6. Manage behaviour during tutor time in line with the Sydenham Behaviour Policy.
-7. Seating plans in place, based upon student data and knowledge of students.
-8. Sign planners on a weekly basis.
-9. Ensure students arrive in an orderly fashion for assembly and monitor behaviour throughout assembly.
-10. Remain in assembly hall throughout unless in pre-arranged (with YLC) academic/tutor mentoring session.
-11. Apply recommendations in IEPs and IBPs to ensure consistency of student experience across the school.
+For morning tutor groups: Arrive on time every day (Y7-8 at line up and Y9-11 at classroom). tutor time and 2.
+For Y7-8: ensure my students are in silence and single file in line up. assembly 3.
+Implement any required hygiene protocols for my tutor group.
+4. Consistently follow the 5 to start 5 to finish protocol.
+5. Use seating plans based upon student data and knowledge of students.
+Ensure these are applied consistently and kept up to date on Class Charts.
+6. Ensure all students are engaged in the year group pastoral programme throughout every tutor time.
+7. Manage behaviour during tutor time in line with the Sydenham Behaviour Policy.
+8. Ensure students arrive in an orderly fashion for assembly and monitor behaviour throughout assembly.
+Remain in the assembly hall throughout unless in pre-arranged (with YLC) academic/tutor mentoring session.
+9. Apply recommendations in IEPs to ensure consistency of student experience across the school.
 Building 1.
-Be the first port of call for students when they have concerns. relationships 2.
-Be the first port of call for subject teachers when they have concerns about a student. with students 3.
-Recognise positive behaviours in tutees (either within class, on a one to one basis, or through contact with home) 4.
-Support positive relationships between students within the tutor group/wider year group, supporting restorative practice / conflict resolution meetings where appropriate.
+Be the first point of contact for students when they have concerns. relationships 2.
+Be the first point of contact for subject teachers when they have concerns about a student. with students 3.
+Recognise positive behaviours in tutees (either within class, on a one to one basis, or through contact with home).
+4. Support positive relationships between students within the tutor group/wider year group, supporting restorative practice / conflict resolution meetings where appropriate.
 5. Proactively welcome new students to the tutor group and ensure new students to the school are allocated a buddy to support.
-Monitor these students closely alongside the In Year Admissions protocols.
+Monitor these students closely in line with the In Year Admissions protocols.
 Uniform and 1.
-Conduct a daily uniform check as students enter the classroom/assembly.
-Verbally praise students in the correct uniform. equipment 2.
-Confiscate non-uniform items and hand to reception (contact Period 1 On Call if the student has refused to hand in a non-uniform item and log on SIMS). ' ' 3.
-Conduct a daily equipment check.
-Follow up 4.
-Place a lunchtime detention sticker in the planner for students with incorrect shoes/bag and add onto the lunchtime detention list.
-5. Contact home when students have repeat occurrence of uniform/equipment issues in line with the Behaviour Policy Attendance and 1.
-Take the register within 5 minutes of 8.50am.
-Record any students who entered the room after 8.50am as late. punctuality 2.
-Check the detention lists on a daily basis and inform any students on either the SLT detention list or the punctuality detentions list of their detention.
-Ensure the student writes the detention in their planner.
-3. Contact parents for students with attendance between the set parameters.
+Conduct a daily uniform check of students.
+Verbally praise students in the correct uniform. equipment Confiscate non-uniform items and hand to reception (contact Period 1 On Call if the student has refused to hand in a non-uniform item and log on Class Charts).
+3. Conduct a daily equipment check.
+Follow up.
+4. Log incorrect uniform on Class Charts and ensure student has recorded the detention in their planner.
+5. Contact home when students have repeat occurrence of uniform/equipment issues in line with the Behaviour Policy.
+Attendance and 1.
+Take the register within 5 minutes of arrival time.
+Record any students who entered the room after 8.50am as late. punctuality Check the detention lists on a daily basis and remind any students with detentions about their detention.
+Ensure the student writes the detention in their Planner.
+3. Contact parents or carers for students with attendance between the set parameters.
 Log phone calls on CPOMs.
 Parental 1.
-Be the first point of contact for parents.
-Tutor email addresses will be shared with parents during the first two weeks of term. engagement 2.
-Attend the year group's Learning Journey Evening/Study Skills Evening at the start of the academic year.
-3. Phone home to make contact with parents who haven't attended the Learning Journey Evening/Study Skills Evening at the start of the academic year.
+Be the first point of contact for parents or carers.
+Tutor email addresses will be shared with parents or carers during the first two weeks of term. engagement 2.
+Attend the year group's Learning Journey Evening/Study Skills Evening at the start of the academic year 3.
+Make contact with parents or carers who have not attended the Learning Journey Evening/Study Skills Evening at the start of the academic year